Our physicians provide foot and ankle care in the Tri-County area including: Berkley, Southfield, Royal Oak, Oak Park, and Ferndale.

 - Dress in light, loose, layered clothing for ventilation and insulation.
 Water-repellent fabric is a good overlay.

 - Make sure that your head, hands and feet are properly covered.
-Mittens are warmer than gloves, and two pair of socks (wool over lightweight cotton) will help keep your feet warm.
+Mittens are warmer than gloves, and ski sock liners are a way to keep feet warmer without adding bulk.
+Liners are worn under regular socks.
+100% polyester, or wool fiber, socks will keep feet warmer and drier.

 - Avoid alcohol, caffeine and nicotine prior to, and while, you are outside.
 These things leave the skin more prone to thermal injury.